 Meta Description – A website’s meta description is the first few sentences that will appear in search results under your website’s name.
 They should include relevant keywords and do NOT overstuff them.

-Avoid Black Hat SEO
+Avoid Black Hat Tactics

 The penalties for using Black Hat SEO are harsh- Google will drop your website in search results, or completely remove it.
-Now, Google is good at spotting deceptive Black hat SEO tricks.
+Now, Google is good at spotting deceptive Black hat tricks.
 Avoid scammy companies that promise to put you they will “get on the first page of Google overnight”

 Don’t Disappear Online!